 In people without psoriasis, skin cell turnover takes a few weeks.
 In people with psoriasis, this process happens over the course of a few days.
 This rapid turnover causes patches of raised, red skin to appear.

 While psoriasis isn’t curable, it can be managed.
-More than 7.5 million people in the United States have psoriasis, according to the American Academy of Dermatology (AAD).
+Around 7.4 million people in the United States have psoriasis, according to one study.
 It’s commonly diagnosed between the ages of 15 and 30.

 There are several types of psoriasis, including: